+No!
 All legal fees, some living expenses and medical expenses can be paid for by the adopting parents.

-Yes.
+Absolutely.
 The birthmother can determine whether or not she wants to see the child once the baby is born.
 Some birth parents choose to spend some time with their child while some may not.
 Many of these aspects of the adoption are part of your own adoption plan.

 Yes.
 If the adoptive parents and birth parents decide to share information over the years either via in person or sending photos and letters they may do so.
 Ohio does provide for some limited open adoptions.

-Yes.
 The birth parents must appear in court to acknowledge the placement of the child with the family and also to give their consent to the adoption before the Judge assigned to the case.
 These two are often accomplished at the same time.

 What if I do not know who the birthfather of my unborn child is, can I still proceed with an adoption?

-Yes, under Ohio law if the birth father is not identified then the Courts will require that a registry known as the Putative Father Registry be checked.
+Definitely, under Ohio law if the birth father is not identified then the Courts will require that a registry known as the Putative Father Registry be checked.
 If the birth father has not registered within 30 days after the birth of your child then his consent will in most circumstances not be necessary.

 Does the baby go to a foster home?